 Many explorers with start or end the Wilderness Road in Vilhelmina.
 It offers many natural and cultural sights along its route.
 There waterfalls and rapids are plenty in the many rivers and if you are lucky, you might even see meters of snow at Stekenjokk.
-This is where the road reaches its highest altitude, it is actually the paved road with highest altitude in Sweden.
+This is where the road reaches its highest altitude, it is actually the paved road with the highest altitude in Sweden.
 The mountain pass over Stekenjokk is closed during the winter months.
 However, the road does lead visitors to winter resorts such as Klimpfjäll.

 Here you also find the Sami village of Fatmomakke, the small village of Gäddede that is located as close to the Norwegian border as you can get, and many other places of interest.
 The other end of the road is in Strömsund, once more back at the main road, the E45.
 The E45 also offers a possibility to complete the loop as it connects Strömsund and Vilhelmina, via Dorotea.

 More information about the route can be found here >>